omarskipq/Andromeda_Devops/faheem/infra/README.md

-# Welcome to a Web Health Monitoring App using Cloudwatch and AWS Lambda
+# Welcome to a Web Health Monitoring App using AWS Lambda

 ## Description
 This app uses a lambda function which is scheduled to called every five minutes to track the latency and